-- V. Actions to Minimize the Cost of Textbooks and Course Materials for Students - A. Textbooks and related class supplies shall be part of the financial aid Cost of Attendance budget used to award financial aid to students. - B. Faculty are encouraged to adopt existing, and create new, open educational resources (OER), including open textbooks.
-OER are free, openly licensed educational resources that legally can be modified by faculty. - C. Faculty are encouraged to utilize the ODU Libraries' collection and electronic books, journals, image databases, audio and video materials, and other supplemental items available. - D. Faculty members are encouraged to limit their use of new edition textbooks when previous editions do not significantly differ in a substantive way.
-The appropriate faculty and the University Village Bookstore can ensure adequate supply of the older edition.
-Faculty members are also encouraged to adopt the best practice of using the same textbooks four consecutive semesters.
-Except in unusual circumstances, textbooks used in sequential courses (e.g., PHYS 101N and PHYS 102N) should not be changed after the first semester.
-Additionally, faculty members are encouraged to use new technologies and packaging techniques such as e-text and bundles that reduce the cost of course materials to students. - E. Faculty are encouraged to provide instructional materials for students to use through their respective departments and/or the ODU Libraries. - F. No funds provided for financial aid from University Village Bookstore revenue shall be counted in the calculation for state appropriations for student financial aid.
+V. Additional Actions to Minimize the Cost of Course Materials for Students

+A. Course materials and related class supplies shall be part of the financial aid Cost of Attendance budget used to award financial aid to students.

+- B. Faculty are encouraged to utilize the ODU Libraries' collection and electronic books, journals, image databases, audio and video materials, and other supplemental items available. - C. Faculty are encouraged to limit their use of new edition non-OER textbooks when previous editions do not significantly differ in a substantive way.
+The appropriate faculty and the University Village Bookstore should ensure adequate supply of the older edition.
+Faculty members are also encouraged to adopt the best practice of using the same non-OER textbooks for consecutive semesters.
+Except in unusual circumstances, non-OER textbooks used in sequential courses (e.g., PHYS 101N and PHYS 102N) should not be changed after the first semester. - D. Faculty are encouraged to use new technologies and packaging techniques such as e-text and bundles that reduce the cost of course materials to students. - E. Faculty are encouraged to provide instructional materials for students to use through their respective departments and/or the ODU Libraries. - F. No funds provided for financial aid from University Village Bookstore revenue shall be counted in the calculation for state appropriations for student financial aid. - G. Faculty should avoid requiring students to purchase materials that will not be used for pedagogical purposes in their courses.
+For instance, faculty are discouraged from requiring students to purchase technology or software simply to track attendance. - H. Courses with zero- or low-cost educational resources should be advertised to students.